 With no sugar, carbonated water is a far better choice for your teeth than fizzy drinks.
 That said, it does have an element of acidity to it.
 Carbonic acid is added as part of the production of carbonated water; this can weaken our enamel, making our teeth more sensitive to decay.

 For optimal tooth health, a glass of regular filtered tap water will do the trick.

 If you're making the move away from fizzy drinks for the betterment of your oral health, tap water should take priority over bottled water.
 Some types of bottled water can come with added flavourings, sweeteners and sugars which can contribute towards a multitude of tooth problems.

-There’s also a secondary health consideration: microplastic contamination.
-In a recent study, 93% of bottled tap water samples were found to contain microplastics — very small, often microplastic fragments of plastic.
+There's also a secondary health consideration: microplastic contamination.
+In a recent study, 93% of bottled tap water samples were found to contain microplastics very small, often microscopic, fragments of plastic.
 It is thought to be a result of the industrial processes involved in bottling the water.

 Whilst the verdict is still out on the exact health impact of microplastics in drinking water, take no chances by choosing a refreshing glass of filtered water from the tap.

-That’s not to mention environmental concerns with bottled water; the plastic bottle is one of the most littered items in the world — we’ve written in more detail about our problem with single-use plastics.
-By choosing tap water, you’ll be doing your part for the environment as well as your oral health.
+That's not to mention environmental concerns with bottled water; the plastic bottle is one of the most littered items in the world - we've written in more detail about our problem with single-use plastics in our blog.
+By choosing tap water, you'll be doing your part for the environment as well as your oral health.
 Win, win!

 Can tap water contaminants harm our teeth?

 Our tap water supplies contain a range of common contaminants, the most abundant being chlorine, an antimicrobial agent.
 As you may know, this can affect the scent and taste of your tap water.
 Water with a very high chlorine level can have a lower pH level and potentially cause enamel erosion although this is very unlikely to be a problem in the UK.